Kshatriya: Post-Mauryan Kshatriyas

 After the collapse of the Maurya Empire, numerous clan-based polities in Punjab, Haryana, and Rajasthan claimed kshatriya status.

-The Shakas and Yavanas were considered to be low-status kshatriyas by brahmin authors.
+The Shakas and Yavanas were considered to be low-status kshatriyas by Brahmin authors.

 In the third to fourth centuries CE, kingdoms in the Krishna and Godavari rivers claimed kshatriya status and performed Vedic rituals to legitimate themselves as rulers.
+During his visit to India in the 7th century, Hieun Tsang noted that kshatriya rulers were ruling the kingdoms like Kabul, Kosala, Bhillamala, Maharashtra and Vallabhi.

 Emergence of "Puranic" Kshatriyas

-In the era from 300 to 700 CE, new royal dynasties were bestowed kshatriya status by brahmins by linking them to the kshatriyas of the epics and Puranas.
+In the era from 300 to 700 CE, new royal dynasties were bestowed kshatriya status by Brahmins by linking them to the kshatriyas of the epics and Puranas.
 Dynasties began affiliating themselves with the Solar and Lunar dynasties and this gave them legitimation as rulers.
-In return the newly christened kshatriyas would patronize and reward the brahmins.
+In return the newly christened kshatriyas would patronize and reward the Brahmins.
 The Sanskritic culture of the kshatriyas of this period was heavily influential for later periods and set the style that kshatriyas of later periods appealed to.
 This process took place both in North India and the Deccan.

 Modern era

 Writing in the context of how the jajmani system operated in the 1960s, Pauline Kolenda noted that the "caste function of the Kshatriya is to lead and protect the village, and with conquest to manage their conquered lands.
 The Kshatriyas do perform these functions today to the extent possible, by distributing food as payments to kamins and providing leadership."

-A number of castes in the modern era began claiming kshatriya origin, but that they purportedly fell in status due to economic necessity or ritual faults.